fultonj/edge-standalone/README.md

 ## To Do

-- clean up Heat environment files and shell scripts
+- Clean up Heat environment files and shell scripts
-- get it working with Ceph
+- Add cinder-volume to edge
+- Add glance-api w/ cache to edge